sudan/RuleEngine/README.md

-  rule_ids = r intersect c intersect p else if r and c: rule_ids = r intersect c if any rule_id in rule_ids global and matches with input region or category?
+  rule_ids = r intersect c intersect p else if r and c: rule_ids = r intersect c if any rule_id in rule_ids global and matches with input region or category (order of priority starts the opposite direction)?
     retain rule_ids
   else:
     if properties from input is empty: